 A competitive analysis and feature comparison yielded valuable data:

 User data was collected from usability tests and interviews of 8 individuals, age 40 - 70+, who lived on or visited the California coast.
 All had contributed to environmental groups.
 All preferred simple design and succinct text.

 "I expect information to be easy to find and read."

 Clear priorities and trends emerged from the data.

 After reporting on my UX research and design, I was asked to complete an initial web design.
 I researched hosting services, themes, page builders, and plugins, selecting platforms and tools that would be easy to maintain.
 I then shared this research with staff.
 I also liaised with photographers and other organizations for new content.

 Communication and clarity of roles and expectations are critical, especially in remote work.

 My training as a digital archivist helped me to understand and respect intellectual property and ownership practices of indigenous cultures.

 It also helped me to help stakeholders understand that websites are dynamic spaces that evolve as user needs change and grow.

-People are passionate about physical places, moreso as we work remotely.
+People care deeply about physical places, moreso as we work remotely.
 We need to honor those feelings and offer paths to explore new territories.